synapticloop/panl/README.md

     - Include the uniquekey property for the correct Solr field
     - Keep - or at least attempt to keep - facet and field LPSE codes from an existing file
     - Updated the commenting for Solr fields that are analysed with a warning that it probably shouldn't be a facet.
+    - Instead of using LPSE codes for the `panl.lpse.order`, `panl.lpse.facetorder`, `panl.lpse.ignore`, the Solr field name can be used which makes it easier to understand the ordering and ignore codes.

 - **Bug Fixes**